jwellik/STALTA_tuner/README.md

 # STALTA_tuner
 Interactive configuration for STA/LTA algorithms.
 Applied to seismology.

+STA/LTA settings can have a major affect on the results from automatic event detection across a network.
+This program allows you to interactively adjust different STA/LTA parameters to improve your network processing.
+There are no right answers for tuning your STA/LTA algorithm.
+Keep adjusting until you find something that represents your data well.

 This program allows you to load seismic data and adjust common STA/LTA parameters to see how it will affect triggering on your data.

 Options that you can adjust interactively are: